Skip to Content

 What Can We Learn From Our Ethnicity Estimates?

-Ethnicity estimates are easy to print out, summarize, and share with family or on social media – what’s not to love about them?
+Ethnicity estimates are easy to print out, summarize, and share – what’s not to love about them?
 We know they are popular and sought after, but what can we learn from our ethnicity estimates?

-One of the most popular aspects of DNA testing is the ethnicity estimate, which is also referred to as “ancestry composition”.
+One of the most popular aspects of DNA testing is the ethnicity estimate, which is also referred to as “ancestry composition” or an “ancestry estimate”.
 While occasionally controversial, it’s easy to understand why this aspect of DNA testing is appealing.

 What Can We Learn From Our Ethnicity Estimates_

-In this post, I would like to share with you what I believe we can learn from our ethnicity estimates.
+In this post, I would like to share with you what I have learned we can discover from our ethnicity estimates.

 Our ethnicity estimates can teach us about DNA inheritance

-I decided to start this post off with this because it’s important to understand that our ethnicity estimates don’t (and couldn’t possibly) teach us about ALL of our ancestors.
+I decided to start this post off with this because it’s important to understand that our ethnicity estimates don’t provide information to us about ALL of our ancestors.
 Instead, our ethnicity estimates can help us learn about some of our ancestors – the ones from whom we inherited DNA.

 In order to understand why, we need to learn a little bit about DNA inheritance.